Fat Loss, Fat Lysis, & the FasciaBlaster®

 by Ashley Black

-In this blog we’ll discuss fat loss, the FasciaBlaster’s role in it, basic processes that affect fat metabolism in the body, and the science behind it!
-I know that not everyone is a scientist or medical provider, so even though this may be a little “sciencey”, I will break it down as much as I can so that it’s easier to read and understand.
-This blog is designed to help clear up any questions or concerns about fat metabolism and the FasciaBlaster®.
-So get your notebook, sharpen your pencil, and let’s do this!
-The information in this blog is our hypothesis based on previously published research, and we’re so excited to share it with you!
-As some of you know, we’re currently conducting 3rd party clinical trials, and we’re stoked about getting even more information to you all once the studies are completed, so stay tuned!
+In this article, we’ll discuss fat loss and the FasciaBlaster’s role in it.
+I know not everyone is a scientist or health provider, so even though this may be a little “sciencey”, I will break it down as much as I can so that it’s easier to read and understand.
+This blog is designed to help clear up any questions or concerns about subcutaneous fat reduction and the FasciaBlaster®.

 – Lysis – breakdown of a cell